 - Research financial aid and scholarships.

 - Naviance

 - CHS website

 - Local organizations

-- Parent/guardian employers

-We will be discussing this again in January
+- Parent/guardian employers We will be discussing this again in January

 - Get your college essay(s) in shape.
-Edit and gather feedback from teachers, Literacy Lab (formerly writer's workshop) and/or counselors. - Keep track of all application components: application, test scores, letters of recommendation, deadlines, and financial aid material.
+Edit and gather feedback from family teachers, and/or counselors. - Keep track of all application components: application, test scores, letters of recommendation, deadlines, and financial aid material.
 An incomplete application can ruin your chances of admission.